 Having a livestock guardian dog around your farm is a good and safe way to protect your animals.
 Such a dog would always stay with your flock; watch out for predators and other intruders, and fight fiercely to protect your animals.
 Please note that not all guard dogs are good for protecting livestock.
 A dog breed meant for home protection may attack your animals if you try to modify it for livestock protection.
 So without wasting your time, here are the top ten best security dog breeds for protecting livestock.

-Top 10 Best Guard Dogs Breeds for Livestock and Poultry Protection
+Top 10 Best Guard Dog Breeds for Livestock & Poultry Protection in 2021

 1. The Great Pyrenees